phdmustafayucel/tarkan/README.md

 ## Development Notes

-- Each device is encapsulated in its own class
+- Each device is encapsulated in its own Python class
 - GUI control frames mirror device classes
-- Deprecated code is kept for reference only
 - Multiprocessing is used to isolate hardware access
+- The server is the single point of truth for device state

 ---